Shubigi Rao: Career

 During the fourth edition of the Kochi-Muziris Biennale from December 2018 to March 2019, Rao was Singapore's sole representative, presenting a video installation that constructed a fictive history of book smugglers in the Indian port city.

 In February 2019, Rao exhibited alongside American actress and artist Lucy Liu in a joint exhibition at the National Museum of Singapore, Unhomed Belongings.

 In May 2019, it was announced that Rao would curate the fifth edition of the Kochi-Muziris Biennale.
 Alongside Kochi-Muziris Biennale founder and artist Bose Krishnamachari, Rao was featured on the 2019 edition of the ArtReview Power 100 list, which charts the most influential individuals working in contemporary art.
 Titled "In our Veins Flow Ink and Fire," its first announced artist list involved 25 participating artists and collectives.
 She would be featured alongside Krishnamachari on the ArtReview Power 100 list once again in 2020.

-In August 2020 Rao won the Singapore Literature Prize in Creative Nonfiction for her second volume from the Pulp project, Pulp II: A Visual Bibliography of the Banished Book.
+In 2024, Rao won the Singapore Literature Prize in Creative Nonfiction for her third volume from the Pulp project, 'Pulp III: An Intimate Inventory of the Banished Book'.
+She had previously won for her second volume from the project, Pulp II: A Visual Bibliography of the Banished Book.
 The judging panel, comprising Clarissa Oon, Eddie Tay and Sarah Churchwell, commented: “Probing, exhaustive in its global scope, intellectually ambitious and deeply felt, the second volume in artist-writer Shubigi Rao’s decade-long documentary project on reading, libraries and censorship gets to the heart of what ‘creative non-fiction’ can be.
 As a book on the value of books, rendered through incisive prose and visual imagery, it provokes the whole question of what a book is, in terms of form.
 In terms of content, it is replete with insight and wisdom, constantly shifting our expectations of the subject matter and in the process, able to stand with the best in world literature."